 The Valleys

-The valleys were beginning to warm and the first signs of the thaw were showing – the thick layers of snow that covered trees, buildings and the banks along streams had started with their constant drip, drip, drip – which then turned into trickles, eventually feeding the streams and waterfalls into an impressive display of white water.
-The early spring flowers, snow drops, and jonquils stuck up their heads heralding warmer days ahead.
+The Valleys were beginning to warm, and the first signs of the thaw were showing.
+The thick layers of snow covering trees, buildings, and the banks of streams had begun their constant drip, drip, drip — turning to trickles that fed the streams and waterfalls into an impressive rush of white water.
+Early spring flowers — snowdrops and jonquils — pushed up their heads, heralding warmer days ahead.

-There had been the usual concerns from the usual voices, that the beaver dam would give way under the pressure of the melt – however this particular family of beavers were excellent engineers and their dam was a sturdy structure that had survived a number of seasons.
+There had been the usual concerns, from the usual voices, that the beaver dam would give way under the pressure of the melt.
+However, this particular family of beavers were excellent engineers, and their dam was a sturdy structure that had survived many seasons.

-Altai and Jaak had come down into ‘town’ – the row of small stores that supplied the valley with most of their day to day needs.
+Altai and Jaak had come down into town — the row of small stores that supplied the valley with most of their day to day needs.
 There was a grocer, green grocer, butcher, baker and a hardware store.
-Anything not immediately available in stock could be ordered from Aoraki, as long as you didn’t mind waiting for it to arrive in a couple of weeks by road or a few days by air.
+Anything not immediately in stock could be ordered from Aoraki — if you didn’t mind waiting a couple of weeks by road, or a few days by air.

-Arriving in town, Jaak had promptly disappeared to Gazza’s Gas and Grease to find Tag, and see what they could find stashed away in Gazza’s shed to re-purpose into some new wacky invention.
-Altai was in no hurry – he made the rounds of the different food stores to replenish the larder which seemed to have developed a tendency to empty the day after he re-stocked it.
-Knowing that Jaak would be happy for a couple of hours yet, he decided to drive up the road to The Black Plum Brewery to restock his supply of coldies.
+Arriving in town, Jaak promptly disappeared into Gazza’s Gas and Grease to see what he and Tag could unearth in the shed to repurpose into some new wacky invention.
+Altai was in no hurry — he made the rounds of the different food stores to replenish the larder.
+It seemed to empty itself the day after he restocked it.
+Knowing that Jaak would be happy for a couple of hours, he decided to drive up the road to The Black Plum Brewery to restock his supply of coldies.

-The door bell tinkled as Altai entered the tap room.
-The fresh and inviting smell of hops and barley wafting towards him.
-Zwettl smiled broadly at Altai as he entered, greeting him warmly – his tail firmly slapping up and down in welcome.
+The doorbell tinkled as Altai entered the taproom, the fresh scent of hops and barley wafting toward him.
+Zwettl smiled broadly at Altai as he entered, greeting him warmly — his plate like tail firmly slapping up and down in welcome.

 Zwettl: Guten Tag — Altai mein freund!
 How are you today – you have come for my finest ale again – Ja?